sleepymalc/VSCode-LaTeX-Inkscape/README.md

 Currently, there is a repo called [python-xlib](https://github.com/python-xlib/python-xlib) for macOS, but it's still underdeveloped.
 And although they claim that the most functionality is done, but there is still some bug when I want to use [inkscape-shortcut-manager](https://github.com/gillescastel/inkscape-shortcut-manager).
 Hence, let's see what can we do for this part.
 I currently just use the default shortcut, and this works quite well for me.
 If there is any alternative, definitely let me know!

+### Updates(9.27.21)

+After some reseraching, although there is a way to let the original script in [inkscape-shortcut-manager](https://github.com/gillescastel/inkscape-shortcut-manager) running correctly, but since it depends on `xlib`, which is no longer used by macOS for almost every application(including inkscape, as expected), hence the only thing I can do now is to give up.
+In a perceivable future, if I have time to find an alternative way to interrupt the window activity in macOS, I'll try to configure it for macOS.

 ## Related Project
 1. [Academic_Template](https://github.com/sleepymalc/Academic_Template)(A general LaTeX template for making PPT by beamer and Academic Report)
 2. [gillescastel/inkscape-figures](https://github.com/gillescastel/inkscape-figures)